grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "We _did_ fucking sink, Boss," said Bastian.
 "And I would not be the one to correct their potential thought that they will never see us rise to the surface again."

-It was time for Captain Percy to survey the damage.
+It was time for Percy to survey the damage.
 She got on the ship PA and told Chips to meet her at the entrance to the cargo hold.

 [//]: # (----- invisible character break)